Infectious Agents and Immunity

 • critical read and present (understand and explain) selected scientific papers in the field of infectious agents and immunity

-• to use basic immunological techniques to design, perform, discuss and present experiments in the field of infectious agents and immunity.
+• to design, perform, discuss and present experiments in the field of infectious agents and immunity.

 Mode of instruction